 Tips for Making Your Visit Enjoyable

-Did you know about MFAH discounts for children?
+Did you know about free and discounted Museum admission for children?

-Children 5 and younger receive free admission every day.
-Ages 6 to 18 are admitted free on Saturdays and Sundays with any Texas Public Library Card.
-Click here to get more information about admission prices.
+Children 12 and younger receive free admission every day.
+Ages 18 and younger are admitted free on Saturdays and Sundays with any Texas public library card.
+More information about admission prices.

 How do I get there and where do I park?

-Click here to find out details about the museum’s parking locations and to get directions to the museum.
+Look here to find details about parking locations and to get directions to the museum.